Tour day-by-day

 Day 7: Snowy River.
 You will depart East Gippsland after one last visit to the beach at the Mouth of the Snowy River.
 On the way back to Melbourne, a visit to Krowathunkoolong Keeping Place, an informative Aboriginal Cultural Centre in Bairnsdale, provides an opportunity to learn about how the Aboriginal people have lived amongst these captivating landscapes for thousands of years.
 Following this, guests will venture to a river in Bairnsdale to spot Grey-headed Flying-foxes in their daytime roosts, before arriving in Melbourne.

 Day 9: Cradle Mountain.
 Today you will be mesmerised by the beautiful alpine landscapes of Cradle Mountain, where in many places, dolerite cracked into vertical columns has resulted in spectacular sculpted mountains and cliffs.
-On a clear day, the rugged grandeur of Cradle Mountain is reflected in the tranquil waters of Dove Lake, or you may experience the drama of its craggy peaks through swirling mist.
-Your guide will introduce you to the many endemic fauna and flora species of the region, including the magical forests of Pandani, Sassafras, King Billy Pines and species such as echidnas, Pademelons and wombats.
-In the afternoon, travel towards the rugged west coast and the quaint fishing town of Strahan.
+On a clear day the rugged grandeur of Cradle Mountain is reflected in the tranquil waters of Dove Lake, or you may experience the drama of its craggy peaks through swirling mist.
+Your guide will introduce you to the many endemic fauna and flora species of the region, including magical forests of Pandani, Sassafras, King Billy Pines and species such as echidnas, Pademelons and wombats.

-Day 10: West Coast Wilderness Railway.
-This morning, be transferred to Queenstown where you board the nostalgic West Coast Wilderness railway.
-Join a four-hour Rack and Gorge tour and take a heritage steam train journey through remote rainforest to the incredible King River Gorge, turning at Dubbil Barril before returning to Queenstown.
-In the afternoon, continue the scenic journey on the road and visit a mining pit and waterfalls before you arrive at Derwent Bridge on the picturesque Lake St Clair.
+Day 11: West Coast Wilderness Railway to Mt Field.
+This morning, be transferred to Queenstown, where you board the nostalgic West Coast Wilderness railway.
+Join 2-hour Lynchford Express tour and take a heritage steam train journey through remote rainforest before returning to Queenstown.
+(West Coast Wilderness Railway may be substituted with the Gordon River Cruise if availability is not given).
+Then continue the scenic journey on the road and visit a mining pit outlook and stunning waterfalls.
+Arrive at your accommodation in the Mount Field NP in the early hours of this evening.
+After settling into your accommodation, be invited to a farewell dinner at a nearby local pub.

 Day 12: Mt Field National Park.
 After a hearty breakfast your guide will take you into Mount Field National Park, the oldest in the state.
 Be mesmerised by the lush forest landscapes, from eucalyptus temperate rainforest to alpine moorland.
 Explore the green forest canopy where you can crane your neck to see some of the tallest flowering trees in the world.
 This cool temperate rainforest allows you the opportunity to search for some of Tasmania's 12 endemic bird species including Scrub Tit, Black Currawong and Tasmanian Thornbill along with the Platypus.
 After lunch, return to Hobart in the late afternoon where the tour concludes at around 4 pm.